Skip to content

 • Flush monopiles: chords tie directly to the monopile head via a bolted transition adapter.

-• Oversized monopiles: intermediate collar distributes load around the larger diameter.
+• Oversized monopiles: an intermediate collar distributes load around the larger diameter.

 • Jackets: chords land on prepared nodes at the jacket top.

 • Floating: chords attach to a dedicated landing plate on the floater deck, outside the tower load path.
-Modeled on a three-column semi-submersible.
+Modeled by Kent Engineering on a three-column semi-submersible.